dmcgits/dmcgits.github.io/mds/GPR103/week11_notes.md

 Firing at targets.
 Maybe at the start of a wave all 3 volleys of missiles are aimed and prepped?
 If the city is destroyed before they arrive/fire so be it.

 ## Colliding things

+### Missile explosions

+* spawn where our rocket stops (ie where we clicked)
+* instantiate/spawn an explosion

+Explosions can be grown with unity animation tools, Lerp(linear interpolation/tweening), or just scaling over a series of updates.

 Colliding things: our missiles grow, so must their collider.
 Check for a hit.
 We meed to know what hit what, to assess damage.